-The statements of fiduciary net position as of June 30, 2014 and 2013 show net position restricted for postemployment healthcare benefits of \$373,352,167 and \$321,464,202, respectively.
+The statements of fiduciary net position as of June 30, 2015 and 2014 show net position restricted for postemployment healthcare benefits of \$395,300,234 and \$373,352,167, respectively.
 The entire amount is available to cover the Plan's obligations to pay postemployment healthcare benefits for its members and their beneficiaries.
-These amounts also represent an increase in total net position restricted for postemployment healthcare benefits of \$51,857,965 or 16.1% over fiscal year 2013 and \$34,897,556 or 12.2% over fiscal year 2012, respectively.
+These amounts also represent an increase in total net position restricted for postemployment healthcare benefits of \$21,948,067 or 5.9% over fiscal year 2014 and \$51,887,965 or 16.1% over fiscal year 2013, respectively.

 Beginning on July 1, 2007, the Alaska Retiree Healthcare Trust (ARHCT) replaced the major medical fund of the Plan for retired members and beneficiaries covered under Public Employees' Retirement System (PERS), Teachers' Retirement System (TRS), and Judicial Retirement System (JRS).
 Previously, these Systems had paid a monthly health insurance premium to the Plan.
 With the creation of the ARHCT, participating PERS, TRS, and JRS employer contributions were deposited directly to the ARHCT replacing the monthly health insurance premiums.
 Healthcare coverage is still accounted for some retired members, dependents, and beneficiaries in the major medical fund via monthly health insurance premiums.
 Over the long term, healthcare premiums collected for the Dental, Visual, and Audio (DVA) and Long-Term Care (LTC) funds are expected to cover all claims costs.
-With continued increases in healthcare costs, the Plan must continue to accumulate assets to meet current and future claims costs.
+While healthcare costs decreased overall in fiscal year 2015, it is anticipated that there will continue to be increases in future healthcare costs, and the Plans must continue to accumulate assets to meet current and future claims costs.